Warm winter no worry for D.C. Cherry Blossom festival

-WASHINGTON (Reuters) - Above-average temperatures have brought February blooms to Washington, D.C., but organizers of the National Cherry Blossom Festival see the springlike winter as no threat to their celebration.
+WASHINGTON (Reuters) - Above-average temperatures have brought February blooms to Washington, but organizers of the centennial National Cherry Blossom Festival see the springlike winter as no threat to their celebration.

 Asked if festival organizers were afraid the 3,770 cherry trees could blossom early from the warm weather and spoil the party, spokeswoman Danielle Piacente said: “We’re not in worry mode yet.”